LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="ResetPINByPhoneAndSecurityAnswer-put-">Reset PIN By SecurityAnswer And Phone (PUT)</h4>
  This API is used to reset pin using security question answer and phone.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/pin-authentication/reset-pin-by-securityanswer-and-phone/)

 ```java